-- The term of borrowing for a capital project shall not exceed its estimated useful life - General Fund Debt Service as % of General Fund Budget The annual Debt Service requirement should not exceed 10% of the City's general fund annual revenues (excluding exempt debt and enterprise debt). - The City will attempt to maintain a long-term debt schedule such that at least 50% of its outstanding principal will be paid within 10 years to 15 years. - As General Fund Non-Proposition 2 1⁄2 Debt Service is paid, the City shall maintain its investment in capital projects by utilizing this pay-off in planning debt service costs for new necessary projects. - For any capital item funded by debt, cost of borrowing, including estimated principal and interest by fiscal year shall be projected in the Mayor's Capital Improvement Program document.

-• The strategy of utilizing "level debt service" versus "level principal and declining interest cost" shall be analyzed before borrowing is authorized.
+- The term of borrowing for a capital project shall not exceed its estimated useful life - General Fund Debt Service as % of General Fund Budget The annual Debt Service requirement should not exceed 10% of the City's general fund annual revenues (excluding exempt debt and enterprise debt). - The City will attempt to maintain a long-term debt schedule such that at least 50% of its outstanding principal will be paid within 10 years to 15 years. - As General Fund Non-Proposition 2 1⁄2 Debt Service is paid, the City shall maintain its investment in capital projects by utilizing this pay-off in planning debt service costs for new necessary projects. - For any capital item funded by debt, cost of borrowing, including estimated principal and interest by fiscal year shall be projected in the Mayor's Capital Improvement Program document. - The strategy of utilizing "level debt service" versus "level principal and declining interest cost" shall be analyzed before borrowing is authorized.

-M.G.L. c.
-40 §5B Stabilization Funds Benchmarking and Measuring Debt Capacity, Government Finance Officers Association Adopted by: Date Adopted:
+Benchmarking and Measuring Debt Capacity, Government Finance Officers Association